JakubFedor/Bagplot/README.md

-A python function for a spherical bagplot.
+A python function for thespherical bagplot.